lgiordani/postage/README.md

 3. For each exchange you want to receive the message you shall publish it giving the correct routing key for that exchange: the keys you can use are part of your messaging API, so you have to "document" them when you publish the specification for your exchanges.

-As you can see this can quickly lead to a bunch o repeated code, as the set of operation you need are opten the same or very similar; moreover, it needs a source of documentation outside the code, that is, the API does not document itself (here I mean: there is no way to get a grasp on the set of messages you are defining in your API).
+As you can see this can quickly lead to a bunch o repeated code, as the set of operation you need are often the same or very similar; moreover, it needs a source of documentation outside the code, that is, the API does not document itself (here I mean: there is no way to get a grasp on the set of messages you are defining in your API).

 Let us see how `GenericProducer` solves these issues.